yu-melody/yu-melody/README.md

 ## Hi there 👋
 I’m Melody!
 I study Computer Science and Philosophy at Northeastern University.
 I love writing clean code, product management, and figuring out what it means to be human.
-When I'm not coding or pondering the good life, I can be found playing bananagrams with friends, baking pumpking pie, or gallivanting through the great outdoors.
+When I'm not coding or pondering the good life, I can be found playing bananagrams with friends, baking pumpkin pie, or gallivanting through the great outdoors.

 🌱 I'm currently working on dayloom, an automated hardware/software system to streamline my morning and evening routines.
 This project is funded by the Honors Propel Grant!